Sichuan-Shaanxi Soviet Union General Monument Forest Memorial Hall: Memorial statue garden of the main generals of the Fourth Red Front Army

 The "Red Fourth Front Army Major Generals Memorial Statue Garden" was inscribed by Major General Wang Dinglie, the former vice commander of the Air Force.
 Like the garden by Xu Qianqiang, Chen Changhao, Wang Shusheng, Li Xiannian, Ni Zhiliang, Zhang Qinqiu, Fu Zhong, Zeng Chuanliu, Zhou Chunquan, Zhou Guangtan, and Zhang Guotao and other sculptures.
 The statue is a bust carved from red granite, 1.5 meters high and 1.1 meters wide at the shoulder.
 The whole statue base consists of a base and seat, 2.5 meters high, and 4 meters high.
 It means that the Fourth Red Front Army consists of the 25th Army and the 4th Red Army.
 Six cedars are planted on the back, like the revolutionary spirit of the Red Army, which is as vigorous and long-lasting as the pine.
 The back engraved biography.
 Zhang Guotao statue for special placement.
 Located at the beginning of the corridor of the monument forest, meaning that he had lived in the main leadership of the Fourth Red Front Army; and a zigzag arrangement of the former statue 8 meters apart, erected in the line of equality below 1.5 meters, and face to face with the former statue.
 It means a difference of opinion.
 The design concept of the memorial statue park adopts the composition of simple and clear straight lines, and the visiting platform is composed of three rectangular planes overlapping the upper, middle, and lower.
 The front left and right sides are in the form of a circular ladder, after the upper, middle, and lower are reunited into one grid composition.
-It symbolizes the rendezvous of the First, Second and Fourth Front Armies, which achieved the victory of the Chinese Revolution.
+It symbolizes the rendezvous of the First, Second and Fourth Front Armies, which achieved the victory of the Chinese Communist Revolution.
 The length and width ratio of the statue garden is composed of 26.5 meters and 16.37 meters respectively.
 It is composed of the "golden division" method, which has aesthetic value in plastic art.
 It is surrounded by green stone railings, and the stairs from both ends go up and down.
 The design concept of the whole park is like that.
 It not only reflects the solemn, serious, elegant, and harmonious layout but also contains a novel, unique, far-reaching, and implicit meaning.
 It is a complete and integral shape that combines meaning and type.